kaustubhk24/FREE-WhatsApp-Widget-for-Sites/README.md

 ```
+## Setup Wizard
+If you want to generate Link with custom message, please visit [https://kaustubhk24.github.io/FREE-WhatsApp-Widget-for-Sites/whatsapp-widget.js](https://kaustubhk24.github.io/FREE-WhatsApp-Widget-for-Sites/whatsapp-widget.js)

+### Important
 It is completely FREE to use but to avoid commercial usage code is Obfuscated,
-You must not use this for commercial use
+You should not use this for commercial use